triadwoozie/OpenCore-EFI-for-the-Surface-Laptop-Go/README.md

 - **Audio**: If using macOS **Ventura** or **Big Sur 11.3+**, a fix may be required for audio to work.
 Please refer to the [discussion](https://www.tonymacx86.com) on fixing audio for ALC274.
 - **Wi-Fi**: Ensure you're using the correct version of **AirportItlwm.kext** for your macOS version.
 - **Touchpad**: If touchpad support is not working, ensure you have the **BigSurface.kext** installed correctly.

----

-This README now includes information about using **macOS Ventura** for the installation, details on the Surface Laptop Go's hardware specifications, the option to replace the internal SSD with a compatible one, and the new **shutdown issue**.